 Look at me.

-Like you, I was fearfully and wonderfully made.
+Like you, I am fearfully and wonderfully made.

 Like you, I am a creation meant to take up space.
 I am matter.